-Stephen Pedneault is the principal of Forensic Accounting Services, LLC, a local CPA firm in Glastonbury, Connecticut specializing only in forensic accounting, fraud and litigation support matters.
+Stephen Pedneault is the principal of Forensic Accounting Services, LLC, a local CPA firm in Manchester, Connecticut specializing only in forensic accounting, fraud investigations, and litigation support matters.
 His technical expertise and intuitive investigative awareness have garnered him the respect of the legal, accounting and law enforcement communities.
 As a result, Steve is called upon as a litigation expert on an ongoing basis and is considered a highly regarded member of legal teams.

 Through his investigative work, Steve has examined frauds ranging from a few thousand dollars to amounts well in excess of $5 million dollars.
 His expertise also lies in preventing and investigating embezzlements and financial statement frauds, evaluating financial disclosures in matrimonial and probate concerns, as well as other types of forensic accounting matters.

 As an adjunct professor at the University of Connecticut, Steve has authored an innovative course on forensic accounting that has been offered since 2008 as an online class within UConn’s Masters of Science in Accounting (MSA) program.
 The course provides an overview of forensic accounting, identifying the qualities and attributes required of a forensic accountant, and provides students with an approach and skill set to enable them to perform a forensic accounting assignment.